beego/beedoc/en/quickstart.md

 ## Installation

-Beego contains sample applications to help you learn and use Beego web framework.
+Beego contains sample applications to help you learn and use beego App framework.

 You will need a functioning Go 1.1 installation for this to work.